cpu/acmeshell/README.md

 #### High level commands

+While not a complete list (see "help") the most common high-level commands are:

 * **newAccount** - create an account with the server.
 * **getAccount** - fetch the active account's details from the server.
 * **rollover** - change the active account's key to a new key.